UniMath/largecatmodules/README.md

 # List of some important formalized propositions and definitions

+The file `SoftEquations/Summary` gives a summary of main formalized propositions and definitions for 2-signatures and elementary equations.

+For the rest:

 - Definition of signatures and their actions : `Signatures/Signature`
 - Representability of presentable signatures : `Signatures/PresentableSignature`